wp-plugins/menubar/readme.txt

 == Changelog ==

+= 4.10 =
-= 4.9 =
+* Fixed a compatibility bug with the qTranslate plugin = 4.9 =
 * Enhanced the PHP item type, so you can dynamically generate both label and link of a menu item
 * Fixed a bug that prevented highlighting in the External and PHP types when a querystring was present